Efficient Dual-domain Image Dehazing with Haze Prior Perception: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{mages} captured in hazy conditions often suffer from reduced contrast, weakened color saturation, and loss of high-frequency details.
-These degradations negatively affect downstream tasks such as object detection~\cite{10154030, 10182276} and semantic segmentation~\cite{10185116, 10286565}.
-Single-image dehazing aims to recover a clear scene from a hazy input.
-However, it remains a fundamentally ill-posed inverse problem due to the unknown and spatially varying distribution of haze.
+Images captured in hazy conditions often suffer from reduced contrast, weakened color saturation, and loss of high-frequency details.
+These degradations negatively affect downstream tasks such as object detection~\cite{HU2025111425, LI2025110976} and semantic segmentation~\cite{BAI2025111379, ZHANG2024110630}.
+Single-image dehazing seeks to recover a clear scene from a hazy input, but it remains an ill-posed problem due to the spatially varying and unknown haze distribution.